Physiotherapy vs. Physical Therapy

 Mar 29, 2021

-Physiotherapy vs. Physical TherapyRecovery and rehabilitation are key reasons why your doctor may recommend you visit a physical therapist.
-When it comes to understanding the difference between physiotherapy and physical therapy, the trick is: there isn’t any difference!
-These words are used interchangeably to define the practice of physical therapists, though the term physiotherapy is sometimes more common in European countries while physical therapy is more common in the United States.
+Recovery and rehabilitation are key reasons why your doctor may recommend you visit a physical therapist.
+When it comes to understanding the difference between physiotherapy and physical therapy, the trick is that there isn’t any difference!
+These words are used interchangeably to define the practice of physical therapists, though the term physiotherapy is sometimes more common in European countries, while physical therapy is more common in the United States.
 Both physical therapy and physiotherapy are a type of medical specialty that focuses on your healing and recovery from injuries, illnesses, and surgeries.
 Your doctor may recommend you see a physical therapist for pain management, strengthening, flexibility, and improving or restoring your range of motion.

 Understanding Physical Therapists

-Future physical therapists must first complete a bachelor’s degree in a related field before pursuing physical therapy school, which lasts around 3 years on average.
+Future physical therapists must first complete a bachelor’s degree in a related field before pursuing physical therapy school, which lasts around three years on average.
 Those who complete physical therapy school earn a Doctorate in Physical Therapy and must pass a state licensure exam in order to practice.
-Physical therapists are healthcare providers who utilize a conservative treatment approach a combination of minimally invasive and non-invasive treatment styles.
+Physical therapists are healthcare providers who utilize a conservative treatment approach with a combination of minimally invasive and non-invasive treatment styles.
 People of all ages can undergo physiotherapy for any health concerns that require support through the healing and recovery process.

 Reasons for Physiotherapy

 Physiotherapy can address a number of health concerns, including injuries and diseases like broken bones, muscle strains or tears, Parkinson’s disease, and traumatic brain injuries.
 Your doctor may recommend you visit a physical therapist after a car accident injury that has affected your mobility.
-Musculoskeletal injuries of the neck and back may be treated with a more conservative approach under a physical therapist before resorting to a more invasive surgical procedure.
+Musculoskeletal injuries of the neck and back may be treated with a more conservative approach by a physical therapist before resorting to a more invasive surgical procedure.

-You may also go to physical therapy to prepare for a surgery, commonly referred to as pre-operative physical therapy or physiotherapy.
+You may also go to physical therapy to prepare for surgery, commonly referred to as pre-operative physical therapy or physiotherapy.
 This type of treatment approach helps to build up your strength and stamina in preparation for an operation that may temporarily limit your mobility.
 Physical therapy before undergoing surgery can help shorten your recovery time and reduce complications.
 Your physical therapist may utilize stretches and exercises to improve your range of motion and flexibility prior to the surgery.

 Benefits of Physiotherapy

-Physiotherapy has many benefits to help manage diseases, recovery from injury, or recover from surgery.
+Physiotherapy has many benefits to help manage diseases, heal from injury, or recover from surgery.
 This type of treatment approach offers a more natural, minimally invasive style and can be used to help experience lasting pain relief in order to avoid surgical interventions when possible.
 Physical therapists help identify ways your strength and mobility are impacted by your health concern and provide personalized care to promote healing and recovery.
 Physical therapy can also provide a natural approach to pain management for those who wish to avoid strong medications with uncomfortable side effects and addictive qualities.
 Your physical therapist can also utilize techniques to help you prevent future illness or injury.

 Treatment with Physical Therapists